Matthew Winkler (minister): Death

 Winkler was serving as the pulpit minister at the Fourth Street Church of Christ in Selmer, Tennessee, at the time of his death.
 Members of his congregation found him dead inside his home after he failed to appear at the church for a Wednesday-night service he was to lead on March 22, 2006.
 He had been shot in the back.

 Confession of Mary Winkler

 Mary Winkler, his wife; and the couple's three small daughters were reported missing along with the family's minivan.
-The state of Tennessee issued an Amber Alert, and Mary and the children were located the next day in Orange Beach, Alabama.
-Mary would confess to killing her husband and be charged with first-degree murder after extradition to Tennessee.
+The state of Tennessee issued an Amber alert, and Mary and the children were located the next day in Orange Beach, Alabama.
+Mary confessed to killing her husband and was charged with first-degree murder after extradition to Tennessee.
 She was released on bond, and her trial began on April 9, 2007.

 At trial, Mary claimed that she had suffered extensive physical and emotional abuse at her husband's hands.
 She was convicted of voluntary manslaughter and sentenced to 150 days in prison plus 60 days in a mental health facility.